rchartra/NcCut/docs/source/installation.rst

 Installation
 ============

-**CutView** can be downloaded directly from PyPI using PIP:
+**NcCut** can be downloaded directly from PyPI using PIP:

 #.
-It is recommended to first create a virtual environment (if your IDE does not do it for you) before installing packages on your system to prevent package compatibility issues.
+It is recommended to first create a virtual environment before installing packages on your system to prevent package compatibility issues.
 From the terminal at your desired directory use:

     * For Linux and Mac: